-The Scientific Partners Task Force (SPTF) is comprised of academic and research consultants as well as community organizations that the Foundation contracts with to meet the objective of reducing the harmful use of alcohol in the six City Pilots around the world.
+The Scientific Partners Task Force (SPTF) is comprised of academic and research consultants as well as community organizations that the Foundation contracts with to meet the objective of reducing the harmful consumption of alcohol in the six City Pilots around the world.
 The SPTF was created to advance program implementation and the science and to foster cohesion, coordination, collaboration and sharing of information, learnings and best practices among its members.

 Role and Responsibilities

 The SPTF has multiple responsibilities: